ensconced/nand2tetris-emulation/src/compilers/vm_compiler/readme.md

 ## RAM layout

-0 : R0 / SP / stack pointer - points to the NEXT topmost location in the stack
+0 : R0 / SP / stack pointer - POINTS TO the NEXT topmost location in the stack
-1 : R1 / LCL - points to the base of the current VM function's local segment 2 : R2 / ARG - points to the base of the current VM function's argument segment 3 : R3 / pointer 0 - points to the base of the current THIS segment within the heap
+1 : R1 / LCL - POINTS TO the base of the current VM function's local segment 2 : R2 / ARG - POINTS TO the base of the current VM function's argument segment 3 : R3 / pointer 0 - POINTS TO the base of the current THIS segment within the heap
-4 : R4 / pointer 1 - points to the base of the current THAT segment within the heap
+4 : R4 / pointer 1 - POINTS TO the base of the current THAT segment within the heap
 5-12 : R5-R12 - holds the contents of the TEMP segment
 13-15 : R13-R15 - can be used by the VM implementation as general-purpose registers 16-255 : static variables